usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 Note that the `s3` domain is only reachable from within the container: the django service will use `AWS_S3_ENDPOINT_URL` internally when generating static files.
 In addition, localstack must be reachable from outside the container as well (so that local requests will hit the localstack s3 service -- this is why we forward the localstack port in the django compose file).

-Third, we also want to enable compress to run locally and to use the local s3 service we have just set up.
+Third, we also want to enable compress to run locally and to use the local storage (both static files and S3) we have just set up.

     COMPRESS_ENABLED = True
-    COMPRESS_STORAGE = 'storages.backends.s3boto3.S3Boto3Storage'
+    COMPRESS_STORAGE = 'crt_portal.storage.CachedS3Boto3Storage'
     COMPRESS_URL = STATIC_URL

 Finally, run `collectstatic` if it wasn't already done on `docker-compose` startup: